hughpearse/starling-interview-challenge/README.md

 <!-- TOC --><a name="bugs"></a>
 ## Bugs

+There is some room for improvement around creating the savings goals, with the currency type and account type.

 1. Transactions API does not support updating the transaction feed item to manually mark individual items as rounded up.
 2. In swagger docs for FeedItem, amount and sourceAmount are not explained in reference to the account settings